-Monday, 06 July 2020
+Monday, 06 September 2021

-The future and how we feel about it can make us feel overwhelmed, either by the amount of choice, or lack of it.
+The future and how we feel about it can make us feel overwhelmed.
+Either by the amount of choice, or lack of it.

-We may experience a range of emotions including confusion, frustration, anger or sadness.
+When thinking about the future, we may experience a range of emotions including confusion, frustration, anger or sadness.

 Why do we worry about the future?